arezabfn/movieCenter/README.md

 2- Then you need to configure the database Database name, username and password

-3- You Must Set Project Name 'MovieCenter' Not 'MovieCenter-main'
+3- You Must Set Project Name 'movieCenter' Not 'MovieCenter-main'

 4- For Upload File Without Limited You Must Change Two Value in 'php.ini'